Updated August 14, 2020

 - Program lodging is limited to single occupancy, except for members of a household

-- Hand sanitization stations are available throughout campus
+- Hand sanitizer is available throughout campus

 - Good hygiene is encouraged with reminder signage posted around campus